-Number 5: Vans Classic Slip-on
+Vans Classic Slip-On

 Vans began in the 1960's in Anaheim California as a direct-to-public shoe manufacturer called The Van Doren Rubber Company.
 They initially took orders and manufactured the shoes as they were ordered, which was a wonderfully personal way to sell shoes, but not practical as a large business.
-When one of the family-owned business came up with a logo at the age of thirteen, his stencil-and-spray-paint design was immediately incorporated into the business.
+When one of the family-owned businesses came up with a logo at the age of thirteen, his stencil-and-spray-paint design was immediately incorporated into the business.
 It's still on every Vans shoe on the racks today.
 By 1988, the business was worth over $70 million.

 I own several pairs of Vans, because there's something about these shoes that just works.
 The thing I like the most is their appearance of casual flimsiness that's belied by their solid construction and durable comfort.
 I wear my Vans all of the time, and there's no question in my mind that they belong in this guide.